 Many first time clients tell us that they find the grass fed beef tasting a bit different, more "gamey" and firmer.
 That is true.
 It has different nutrients and flavours than grain fed, due to the naturally occurring grasses and herbs.
 It is also very lean and without the fat, you taste more the protein.
 We don't even put salt on the meat as it has its own flavour.

-When you purchase 20 pounds of grass-fed beef from us, you receive 20 pounds.
-We sell by the packaged weight, the weight is on each package, individually weighed.
+When you purchase 20 pounds of grass-fed beef from us, you receive 20 pounds of frozen meat.
+We sell by the frozen packaged weight, individually weighed (the take-home weight).

 Do you have cooking recommendations for Grass Fed Beef?